Anxiety Medications: Types, Effects, and Precautions

 What Type Of Anxiety Do You Have?

-Different anxiety meds best treat different anxiety disorders.
+Different anxiety medications best treat different anxiety disorders.
 In general, benzodiazepines are most helpful for the sudden anxiety associated with panic attacks.
 Generalized anxiety responds better to antidepressants and new anxiety medications such as BuSpar.
 Many doctors choose Inderal medication as the best medication for social anxiety.
 Talk to your doctor about which is the best anxiety medicine to meet your individual needs.

 How Severe Is Your Anxiety?